killerewok2000/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-prioritization.md

 - **Other API Requests**: SharePoint APIs such as CSOM and REST are charged at $1.00 per 1,000 requests.

 > [!NOTE]
-> As stated previously while this is part of the Microsoft Graph Metered API platform, all API calls to SharePoint and OneDrive are included.
+> all API calls to SharePoint and OneDrive are included.
 Price varies based on the API used per pricing above.

 ## How to Leverage Service Prioritization in SharePoint